WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/ui-elements.md

 ### Zoom

-Use *zoom, zoom in*, and *zoom out* a when referring to the action of changing the magnification of a screen, window, or a page.
+Use *zoom, zoom in*, and *zoom out*  when referring to the action of changing the magnification of a screen, window, or a page.

 **Example**
 [tip] **Recommended:** Zoom in to see more details in the figure. [/tip]